What is the DIR®/Floortime® Model?

-The DIR®/Floortime® Model claims to promote development by encouraging children to interact with parents and others through play.
-It’s thought that this interaction will help children reach milestones in their emotional development.
+The DIR/Floortime Model aims to promote development by encouraging children to interact with parents and others through play.
+It’s claimed that this interaction helps children reach milestones in their emotional development.

 Other common names for this therapy include the Developmental, Individual Difference, Relationship-Based Model and the Greenspan Approach.

-This therapy is designed for autistic children and children with other developmental disorders.
-It’s recommended that children start the program as early as possible.
+DIR/Floortime is designed for autistic children and children with developmental disorders.
+It’s recommended that children start this therapy as early in life as possible.

-This approach claims to promote development in several areas including:
+DIR/Floortime aims to promote development in several areas.
+These include:

 - sensory development – for example, helping children make sense of what they see or hear